Pumpkin Bars with Salted Caramel and Toasted Marshmallow Meringue

-Fluffy, moist pumpkin bars smeared in salted caramel and topped with thick layer of marshmallow meringue.
+Fluffy, moist pumpkin bars smeared in easy homemade caramel sauce and topped with thick layer of marshmallow meringue.
 Both the cake + caramel can be made ahead of time.
 This is a super easy, delicious fall recipe -- enjoy!

 This post may contain affiliate links.
 Please read my disclosure policy.